Charles Yancey

 Charles Calvin Yancey (born December 28, 1948) is a former member of the Boston City Council.
-He represented Mattapan and parts of Dorchester.
-He served as City Council president in 2001.
-He unsuccessfully ran for mayor in 2013.
-After serving sixteen consecutive terms on the Boston City Council, he lost reelection in 2015 to Andrea Campbell.
+Yancey served sixteen consecutive two-year terms, with a service totaling 32 years.
+He represented areas of Mattapan and Dorchester as the district councilor from the 4th district.
+He was City Council President in 2001, and unsuccessfully ran for mayor in 2013.
+His council tenure ended after he lost re-election in 2015 to Andrea Campbell.